swagger-api/swagger-codegen/samples/client/petstore/java/jersey1/docs/FakeApi.md

 <a name="testEnumParameters"></a>
 # **testEnumParameters**
-> testEnumParameters(body, enumHeaderStringArray, enumHeaderString, enumQueryStringArray, enumQueryString, enumQueryInteger)
+> testEnumParameters(enumHeaderStringArray, enumHeaderString, enumQueryStringArray, enumQueryString, enumQueryInteger)

 To test enum parameters